mr-utzig/my-resume/README.md

 ```bash
 yarn install
 ```
-Then, run the developemnt server with:
+Then, run the developement server with:

 ```bash
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:6060](http://localhost:6060) with your browser to see the result.

 ## Tests and Lints